The possibility for panspermia in the galaxy by means of planetary dust grains: Acknowledgments

 \section{Acknowledgments}

-This work was supported by Shota Rustaveli National Science Foundation of Georgia (SRNSFG).
-Grant: FR-23-18821.
-The research was partially supported also by a German DAAD scholarship within the program Research Stays for University Academics and Scientists, 2024 (ID: 57693448).
-ZO acknowledges Max Planck Institute for Physics (Munich) for hospitality during the completion of this project.
+This work was supported by the Shota Rustaveli National Science Foundation of Georgia under Grant No. FR-24-1751.
+The publication charges have been supported by the Knowledge Foundation.
+I would like to thank I. Sonishvili for their invaluable support, insightful discussions, and memorable collaboration.